Research management and administration

 Research publications and IRIS

 The Faculty Research Office works with the library and the University Research Office to ensure your research publications are recorded and counted for the Higher Education Research Data Collection Scheme (HERDC).
-Research publications are held in IRIS and managed through Research Master.
-If you are not sure how to use IRIS or have a question about publications and citations, please contact us email@example.com.
+Research publications are held in PURE and how they are displayed depends upon your profile settings.
+If you are not sure how to use PURE or have a question about publications and citations, please contact us at firstname.lastname@example.org.
 The Faculty Research Office can also help you with publication strategies and give you advice about things to do and to avoid when publishing.

 The Faculty also assesses the Research Active status of academic staff based on their publications over set periods.